cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - Install **pgadmin** locally on your virtual machine.
-For the training virtual machine, use the following command to install the software: `sudo apt install pgadmin3`
+For the training virtual machine, use the following command to install the software: `sudo apt update && sudo apt install pgadmin3`

 - Use `kubectl port-forward ads-db-statefulset-0 5432:5432` to forward the database port from the database pod of your statefulset to your local virtual machine.